Khentkaus III: Tomb

-Prior to being excavated, tomb AC 30 appeared to be an elongated, north-south oriented mound – later confirmed to be a mastaba – 23 m long by 18 m wide and with a maximal elevation of 1.5 m.
-Indications of severe damage due to the practice of stone thieving were immediately identifiable from the debris.
-This is in keeping with the state of other tombs in the Abusir necropolis.
+Prior to excavation, tomb AC 30 appeared to be an elongated, north–south oriented mound – later confirmed to be a mastaba – 23 m long by 18 m wide with a maximal elevation of 1.5 m.
+Indications of severe damage from stone thieving were immediately identifiable from the debris, which is typical of other tombs in the Abusir necropolis.
 The floor of the tomb's courtyard was covered in a layer of mud and admixture of gravel.
 In contrast with AC 29, AC 30 does not appear to have a lower level of mud floor.
-The mastaba was found to be 16.12 m long by 10.70 m, with masonry preserved up to a height of 3.30 m.
+Once excavated, the mastaba was determined to be 16.12 m long by 10.7 m, with masonry preserved up to a height of 3.30 m.
 It had an offering chapel, and a vertical shaft through which the substructure was accessed.

-The superstructure's outer faces were built from yellow and grey limestone which had been locally quarried, and joined using a mud and lime mortar.
-Its inner core structure was of mediocre quality, predominantly consisted of limestone debris, mudbrick and significant quantities of pottery.
-This structure was then encased with massive, but poor quality, white limestone blocks that had not been smoothed.
-This indicates that construction was abandoned prior to completion after the owner's death.
-The superstructure is entered on the eastern façade through a 0.85 m wide entryway giving access to a 3.87 m by 1.24 m L-shaped chapel.
+The superstructure's outer faces were built from locally quarried yellow and grey limestone joined using a mud and lime mortar.
+Its inner core was of mediocre quality, predominantly consisting of limestone debris, mudbrick and substantial quantities of pottery.
+This was encased with massive, but poor quality, rough white limestone blocks indicating that construction was abandoned after the owner's death.
+The superstructure is entered on the eastern façade through a 85 cm wide entryway giving access to a 3.87 m by 1.24 m L-shaped offering chapel.
 The entrance sidewalls were built from fine quality white limestone, and the chapel originally contained two false doors on its western wall, but stone thieves have severely damaged the chapel's masonry.
-The method of construction of the chapel indicates that it was built in the latter half of the Fifth Dynasty.
+The method of construction indicates the chapel was built in the latter half of the Fifth Dynasty.
 Overall, the tomb is smaller among the social elite and royal family tombs in Abusir.